-An important tool with horse training is a whip.
-There are a lot of different types of whips available (you can call a whip also a training stick).
-The word “whip” does have a somewhat negative association since its original use is to punish men or animals by hitting very hard with it.
+An important tool in horse training is a whip.
+There are a lot of different types of whips available.
+You can call a whip also a training stick, as the word “whip” does have a somewhat negative association since its original use was to punish men or animals.
 But of course, this is not the reason why we use a whip during training!

-Hitting a horse as a punishment is completely useless.
-On the contrary, it will only damage trust.
-Punishment with a whip does not belong in the Horsefulness Training system because it is not a horse friendly and respectful way of training.
+Hitting a horse as a punishment is completely useless; it will only serve to damage trust.
+Punishment with a whip has no place in the Horsefulness Training system because it is not a horse friendly and respectful way of training.

 Why do we use them?

-Because you can use them as an extension of your body, of your arm.
-Working with a whip can therefore help you making wider movements.
-You can also move faster with it and you can touch body parts of the horse which you normally wouldn’t be able to reach.
+We use whips because you can use them as an extension of your body, specifically your arm.
+Working with a whip can therefore help you to make wider movements.
+You can also move faster with it and you can touch body parts of the horse that you otherwise wouldn’t be able to reach.

 Driving aids (indirect aids)